Periodic Paralysis Syndromes

-Periodic paralysis is a condition that is present from birth.
-Elements in the body are needed to make the muscles contract.
-With periodic paralysis, the gateway for these elements are disturbed and disrupt the ability to contract.
+Minerals like sodium and potassium are needed to make muscles contract.
+With PP, the gateway for these minerals is disturbed and causes problems with the ability of muscles to contract.

-Although muscle strength returns to normal between attacks, repeated episodes of weakness may lead to chronic muscle weakness later in life.
+Repeat attacks may lead to long-term muscle weakness later in life.

 Muscular Dystrophy Association

 National Organization for Rare Disorders

 Andersen-Tawill syndrome.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/andersen-tawil-syndrome.
 Accessed October 6, 2020.

 Familial periodic paralyses information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/Disorders/All-Disorders/Familial-Periodic-Paralyses-Information-Page.
 Accessed October 6, 2020.

 Hyperkalemic periodic paralysis.
 EBSCO DynaMed website.
 Available at: https://www.dyname....
 Accessed October 6, 2020.